deshanahan/wallstreetbets_sentiment_analysis/README.md

 Other data consists of historic and streaming data from yfinance on a stock of the user's choice.

 # The models
-The models used in the program are linear regression models:
+The models used in the regression form of the program are:
 1. Linear Regression
 2. Random Forest
 3. Bayesian Ridge
+4. Gradient Boosting

+The models used in the classification form of the program are:
+1. Logistic Regression
+2. Random Forest
+3. Gaussian Naive Bayes
 4. Gradient Boosting

 Additionally, the program uses gives medium to long-term traders the power of Facebook Prophet's additive model, which fits time-series data with seasonality and holiday effects and typically handles outliers well.